mlochbaum/BQN/spec/inferred.md

 When monadic Fold (`´`) or Insert (`˝`) is called on an array of length 0, BQN attempts to infer a right identity value for the function in order to determine the result.
 A right identity value for a dyadic function `𝔽` is a value `r` such that `e≡e𝔽r` for any element `e` in the domain.
 For such a value `r`, the reduction `r 𝔽´ l` is equivalent to `𝔽´ l` for a non-empty list `l`, because the first application `(¯1⊑l) 𝔽 r` gives `¯1⊑l`, which is the starting point when no initial value is given.
 It's thus reasonable to define `𝔽´ l` to be `r 𝔽´ l` for an empty list `l` as well, giving a result `r`.

-More specifically, the identity of a dyadic function `𝔽` is defined to be a right identity value for the *range* of `𝔽`, if exactly one such value exists.
-Otherwise, there is no identity and `𝔽´` or `𝔽˝` on an argument with length 0 results in an error.
+For Fold, the result of `𝔽´` on an empty list is defined to be a right identity value for the *range* of `𝔽`, if exactly one such value exists.
+If an identity can't be proven to uniquely exist, then an error results.

+For Insert, `𝔽˝` on an array of length 0 is defined similarly, but also depends on the cell shape `1↓≢𝕩`.
+The required domain is the arrays of that shape that also lie in the range of `𝔽` (over arbitrary arguments, not shape-restricted ones).

 Identity values for the arithmetic primitives below must be recognized.
+Under Fold, the result is the given identity value, while under Insert, it is the identity value reshaped to the argument's cell shape.

 | Id   | Fn  | Fn  | Id   |
 |-----:|:---:|:---:|-----:|